IS YOUR JUDGE FOLLOWING THEIR ETHICAL RULES ?

 (a) a business closely held by the judge or members of the judge's family, or

-(b) a business entity primarily engaged in investment of the financial resources of the
+(b) a business entity primarily engaged in investment of the financial

 judge or members of the judge's family.